How to convince someone to say “yes” is the goal for any sales message. It’s what psychologists call “compliance.”

 What happened to increase the “yes” response so dramatically?

-It’s a well-known principle that people like to have a reason.
+It’s a well-known principle that people like to have a reason, perhaps to avoid being naive.
 A reason helps people make a decision and justify their action.
 However, in this experiment, “because I have to make some copies” does not provide any new information.
 It does not actually give a reason.

 “Because” is usually followed by information and has become, for most people, a “trigger.”
 Once the trigger is learned, it is powerful enough to set in motion a behavior sequence, in this case a “yes” response, even in the absence of concrete information.

-It is easy to see the importance of fixed action patterns for writing sales messages.
+It’s easy to see the importance of fixed-action patterns in sales techniques.
 All we need to know is where to find the “stick and red feathers” that can generate a “yes” response in a variety of selling situations.

-Here are six common compliance triggers identified by psychologists along with my suggestions for applying them to copywriting:
+Here are seven common compliance triggers identified by psychologists along with my suggestions for applying them to writing copy.

 Application: Give people something for free.
 Whoever is on the receiving end of your gift is then in your debt.
 What can you give?
 Anything: a free book, planning kit, sample, subscription, catalog, special report, or virtually anything else that’s related to your product or service, as long as it’s free.
 The urge to “repay” can then lead people to make a purchase.